tthippareddy1/Travel_Itinerary_Planner/README.md

-# Wandermate
+# travelitineraryplanner

-Wandermate is a travel companion app designed to simplify trip planning and foster connections between like-minded travelers.
+travelitineraryplanner is a travel companion app designed to simplify trip planning and foster connections between like-minded travelers.
 The app provides tools for discovering nearby attractions, creating or joining trips, and managing trip details with real-time currency conversion.

 ## Objective

-Wandermate aims to enhance the travel experience by:
+travelitineraryplanner aims to enhance the travel experience by:
 - Simplifying the discovery of nearby attractions based on the user's location.
 - Enabling hassle-free trip planning with start/end location selection and trip cost management.
 - Fostering connections between travelers through trip-sharing features.